-In 2023, President Ferdinand Marcos approved the Philippine Development Plan 2023-2028.
+In 2023, President Ferdinand R. Marcos, Jr. approved the Philippine Development Plan 2023-2028.
 It set out among others the contribution of the Philippine Crop Insurance Corporation (PCIC) to the country's progress in the next six years.
-Naturally, the PCIC committed to prop its agricultural component, the centerpiece of the plan, promising to help build the resilience of the agricultural value chain, particularly at the production level consisting mostly of the small farmers and fisherfolk.
+Naturally, the PCIC committed to support its agricultural component, the centerpiece of the plan, promising to help build the resilience of the agricultural value chain, particularly at the production level consisting mostly of the small farmers and fisherfolk.